 Is the security deposit the same as the last month’s rent?

 Listen up, because this is a common slip-up among landlords.
 To make sure that you don’t pay for repairs out of pocket, you should not call the security deposit the “last month’s rent”.
 If you do this, the amount can only be used to pay for any unpaid rent.
 The financial responsibility will be on you and your property managers.

 To illustrate, consider this situation:

 Let’s say you’re about to welcome your tenant into the unit.
 You want to collect an amount that would cover the costs for repairs, as well as the last month’s rent in case they terminate the contract early.
 Instead of calling it the “last month’s rent”, you should call it the “security deposit”.
 That way, you can decide how to use the security deposit should the need arise.

 When is the security deposit collected?

 The security deposit is usually collected by the landlord or the property management company when the tenant signs the lease agreement.
 The tenant can make the payment in check or ACH (electronic payment).

 When is the security deposit returned?

 The security deposit is usually returned 30 to 60 days after the tenant has left, however, it depends on state laws.
 That’s why you should always consult your property manager.
-If, however, the security deposit is used to pay for unpaid rent, repairs, and other deductions, the landlord does not need to return it in full.
+However, landlords can deduct the security deposit to pay for unpaid rent, repairs, and other deductions.
+In that case, the landlord does not need to return it in full.
 If you fail to return the security deposit in a reasonable time, your tenant can pursue legal action against you.

 What is a security deposit payment plan?